sales team layoffs as demonstrated by removing groups of people from the team.

 Layoffs cut institutional knowledge.
 The senior AE who taught everyone discovery is gone.
 The sales engineer who closed your hardest deals took the package.
 The manager who ran the best 1:1s is on LinkedIn.

-Your remaining reps just lost their teachers.
-If you don’t replace that learning soon, your strongest performers will leave to find it somewhere else.
+Your remaining reps just lost their teachers, and if you don’t replace that learning soon, your strongest performers will find it at another company.
 Pair surviving reps with new mentors, bring in outside coaching if you have to, and protect deal-review time.
-Reps who feel themselves getting better tend to stay.
-Reps who feel stuck tend to leave.
+These habits are what build a high-performance sales culture in the first place.

 Developing: Show Them the Next Role Still Exists